Do you have hourly employees? How do you ensure they are tracking time correctly? Do they fill out time cards? Have you given them a timesheet?

 Similar to tracking productivity, tracking time per activity can uncover unexpected costs of doing business.
 Perhaps employees are spending time on administrative tasks as opposed to project tasks.
 You still pay employees for administrative time, but unless you understand the time going into administrative work, you can’t offset those administrative costs into the overall price of your goods or services.

 How do you land on a number to quote your goods or services to clients?
 Do you consider the time spent by your employees on the creation of the goods or services?
 If not, you should.
 After all, you are paying your employees for production.
 Shouldn’t the price of the goods and services reflect the cost of production?
-Pairing hours worked with a specific activity is helpful in adequately quoting clients, and an effective employee timesheet template should help you track hours and activity together.
+Pairing hours worked with a specific activity is helpful in overall job costing, and thus in adequately quoting clients.
+An effective employee timesheet template should help you track hours and activity together.

 The Components of an Employee Timesheet

 Timesheets can be as simple as the Excel timesheet template provided, or include enterprise-grade software that automatically tracks time based on employee activity.
-Regardless, every employee timesheet should include some common elements: time tracking mechanism, hourly rate, and a calculator.
+TSheets, for instance, is a fully-integrated, cloud-based time tracking solution within QuickBooks that provides everything from facial recognition software to GPS tracking.
+Regardless of what system you employ, every employee timesheet should include some common elements: time tracking mechanism, hourly rate, and a calculator.

 Time tracking seems straightforward.
 An employee records how much time he or she works, and enters the number in the timesheet.
 However, if you add a little more color to your time tracking mechanism, you can gain better business insight.
 For instance, tracking the activity or project where employees are spending their hours can help you understand productivity, problem areas, need for additional resources, and other planning elements (as earlier mentioned).
 Additionally, the time tracking mechanism must include a consistent time interval.
 While employees are typically paid at an hourly rate, time can be tracked at different intervals.
 For instance, law firms typically accrue time billed to clients in six minute increments.